 A 10 percent tip should be given if no service charge has been added to the bill.

 Visits to Cape Verde are usually trouble free.
 The political situation is stable and the crime rate is low.
 The only danger is presented by occasional hazardous sea conditions around the islands.

 Cape Verdeans are friendly and hospitable, however there are a few local customs in Cape Verde that visitors should be aware of.
 Eating in front of others without sharing your food is considered rude, therefore eating in public is not generally done.
 A handshake is generally a proper greeting, but on occasion women may kiss on the cheek.
 People tend to stand close together when speaking, and may touch each other platonically.
 Casual dress is acceptable in most situations.

 Business in Cape Verde is conducted in Portuguese or English.
 Most of Cape Verde's business links are with Portugal.
-Business hours are 8am to 12.30pm and 2.30pm to 6pm, Monday to Friday.
+Business hours are generally 8am to 12:30pm and 2:30pm to 6pm, Monday to Friday.

 The country code is +238.
 The outgoing code is 0 followed by the relevant country code (e.g. 044 for the United Kingdom).
 City codes are not required.
 The archipelago's main cities can be reached by International Direct Dialling.
 A GSM 900/1800 mobile network is in operation throughout the islands; coverage is good in most towns.
 Internet is available in the main towns and major hotels offer laptop connections.

 Travellers to Cape Verde are permitted the following items without incurring customs duty: 200 cigarettes, 1 litre of alcohol, a reasonable amount of perfume or eau de cologne and some gift items.
 The import or export of narcotics is strictly prohibited.